madhavlab/imat/README.md

 ```
   *citation*
 ```
-Also, if you use melody annotations of a subset of FMA-small dataset, please cite the dataset
+Also, if you use melody annotations of a subset of the FMA-small dataset, please cite the dataset
 ```
   *citation*
 ```